shawngerrard/cdk-pipeline-test/README.md

 As long as you have an aws configuration profile named 'personal' (update the command below if this name differs), we can bootstrap using the following command:
 `cdk bootstrap aws://$(aws sts get-caller-identity --o text --query 'Account')/$(aws configure get region --profile personal)`

-> **TODO**: Insert a section here describing how to create custom aws lambda execution roles/policies and avoid use of default AdministratorAccess role.
+> **TODO**: Insert a section here describing how to create custom aws lambda execution roles/policies to avoid use of default AdministratorAccess role.

+# Creating a new project

+Now that you have the necessary aws cdk programs installed and configured, we can set up our first application development project.

+## Initialize the project

+You must create an empty sub-folder to hold your application projects: `mkdir <project-name>`.

+Within the folder, run the following command to scaffold in the cdk development folder/file structures and module files required to build, test, and deploy cdk apps in `typescript`:

+`cdk init app --language typescript`